Hirschmanniella oryzae: Morphology

-The type species, H. spinicaudata, has been used for detailed morphological studies.
+The type species of the genus Hirschmanniella, H. spinicaudata, has been used for detailed morphological studies.
 As adults, these nematodes range from 0.9 to 4.2 mm in length.
 The cephalic framework is well developed internally and flattened anteriorly to hemispherical.
 The stylet, i.e. mouthspear, is relatively short with only three to five times the length of the body diameter at the basal plate.
 There is ventral overlap of the esophagus with the intestine.
 The lateral field has four incisures.
 Females are didelphic; they contain paired ovaries.
 The phasmids are located in the posterior third of the tail, which are three to five times as long as the body width at the anus, tapering, and usually terminating in a point or mucron.
 In males, no caudal alae can be found enveloping the tail.
 There is no sexual dimorphism in the anterior part of the body.

 Life cycle and reproduction

 RRN is sexually dimorphic, i.e. sexes are separate, and reproduction is amphimictic or bisexual; both sexes are required.
 Following fertilization, adult females lay oval-shaped eggs, mostly within the cortex, measuring 66–72 μm in length by 26–40 μm in width that hatch after 4 to 5 days while inside the root.
 There are 4 molts that occur throughout the RRN life cycle, the first of which occurs in the egg.
 The hatched stage 2 juvenile, while migrating through and feeding on cells in the cortex, then completes 3 successive molts, and after the final molt, immature adult females and males emerge with gonads not yet fully developed.
 The complete life cycle takes one month from the egg to develop into an adult.

-The RRN can survive at temperatures ranging from 8-45 C; however, 21-28 C is the optimal range for RRN multiplication.
+RRN can survive at temperatures ranging from 8-45 C; however, 21-28 C is the optimal range for RRN multiplication.